Guacamoleboy/docjava-darkmode/README.md

-# Dark mode extension of Docjava.dk
+# Dark mode extension of Docjava.dk & NTU

 How to install on **Chrome**: